Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Simulation Results

 The power swap phenomenon has not been analysed in the existing literature on the flexibility of distribution networks.
 Most of the studies imply perfect coordination of flexible units and focus on estimating the limits of the aggregated network flexibility, without specifying what actions are needed to reach the boundaries.
 However, the assumption of perfect unit coordination may not be realistic and requires further research, e.g., rapid shifts in flexible power allocation between close operating points impose additional ramp constraints on the unit operation.
 Using power swaps between flexible units to provide certain flexibility requests can also be controversial:\begin{itemize} \item From the operating standpoint, it can be more complex and less reliable to control flexible units working in different directions (producing and consuming power).
 For example, a failure of unit C or D to produce enough power while the overall network consumption is increased can result in voltage collapse of the distribution network. \item From the economic standpoint, power swaps lead to inconsistent solutions and issues with flexible units remuneration.
 For example, units can use much more flexible power due to simultaneous consumption and production than the total flexible power requested from DSO. \end{itemize}

-It is possible to forbid the power swap between flexible units by adding constraints similar to \eqref{Flex_OPF: p_delta}-\eqref{Flex_OPF: x_q_leq1} to the OPF model \eqref{Flex_OPF: objective1}-\eqref{Flex_OPF: feasibility from Model1}.
-The no-swap constraints contain global binary variables that restrict all units to either produce or consume power.
-The flexibility area with no flexible power swap is indicated in Fig.~\ref{Fig: cost-based_OPFs_multiple_flex_requests} by the solid line, while the entire flexibility area is denoted by the dashed line.
+It is possible to forbid the power swap between flexible units by adding constraints \eqref{Power swap constraint: p}-\eqref{Power swap constraint: q} to the OPF model \eqref{Model cost: objective}-\eqref{Model cost: Q request}, forcing all units to either produce or consume power.
+The flexibility area with no flexible power swap is indicated in Fig.~\ref{Fig: cost_based_OPFs_multiple_flex_requests} by the solid line, while the entire flexibility area is denoted by the dashed line.
 It appears that network flexibility can be overestimated if not considering the issues related to flexible power swap.
 Moreover, imposing the no-swap constraints makes the aggregated flexibility areas nonconvex.
 Such nonconvexity could cause additional problems with distribution networks operation.
 For instance, a path between sequential operating points can contain infeasible points that require swapping power between flexible units.

+To further explore the flexible unit dispatch and coordination issues in flexibility provision, the simulations were performed for a series of operating points.
+A flexibility request (new operating point) was selected at the boundary of the flexibility area, as shown by the red dot in Fig.~\ref{Fig: cost_based_OPFs_multiple_flex_requests}.
+Then, the linear path from the initial operating point to the flexibility request was discretised with 200 steps.
+In each step, the cost-minimising model \eqref{Model cost: objective}-\eqref{Model cost: Q request} was solved to determine the optimal flexible power regulations by the units and voltage levels of the feeders.
+The results are displayed in Fig.~\ref{Fig: path analysis} as functions of the flexibility service capacity (the length of the path towards the selected operating point).